 Photograph by David Schalliol

 Iker Gil is an architect, urban designer, and director of MAS Studio.
-Some of the recent projects of the office include the MC01 project in Marina City with Ellipsis, the bLUMEN pavilion in Chicago with Luftwerk, the signage standards for the Oneida with JNL Graphic Design, the documentation of the residents and units of Marina City with photographer Andreas E.G. Larsson; a prototype for a single-family home in New Orleans, an urban proposal for the area surrounding Lambeau Field in Green Bay, and Cut.
+Some of the recent projects of the office include the MC01 project in Marina City with Ellipsis, the bLUMEN pavilion in Chicago with Luftwerk, the signage standards for the Oneida with JNL Graphic Design, the documentation of the residents and units of Marina City with photographer Andreas E.G. Larsson, a prototype for a single-family home in New Orleans, an urban proposal for the area surrounding Lambeau Field in Green Bay, and Cut.
 Join.
 Play., the first prize in the 2010 Architecture for Humanity Chicago Street furniture competition and exhibited as part of the US.
 Pavilion at the 13th International Venice Architecture Biennale.

 Master of Architecture, University of Illinois at Chicago (UIC)

 Architect, Escola Tecnica Superior d’Arquitectura de Barcelona (ETSAB)